marskar/datacamp/projects-outline.md

 ```

 ## Chapter 4 - Deploying to PyPI
+* Lesson 4.1 - Setting up our project for deployment
+    * Learning objective: Become proficient in the steps need to deploy a project to PyPI
-    - The `setup.py` file to
+    - The `setup.py` file allows us to do many things, such as install our project so that we can use the code everywhere.
+    - Replace the fields in the `setup.py` template and then run `python setup.py install` or `pip install -e .` at the command line.
+    - Now we can use our code everywhere on our computer, including outside the project.
+- Lesson 4.2 - Making scripts command line executable
+    * Learning objective: Understand the advantage of making a script work in both Python and shell environments
+    - The `argparse` module from the standard library
+    - The shebang (`#!`) and `usr/bin/env python`
+    - The `chmod` command
+    - The `if __name__ == '__main__':` statement
+    - The `entry_points` dictionary in `setup.py`
-* Lesson 4.4 - Deployment to PyPI and continuous integration with Travis
+* Lesson 4.4 - Deployment to PyPI
 	* Learning objective - Follow the steps required to publish a project to the Python Package Index (PyPI).
-Additionally, tools like Travis can be used to automate running tests and deploying projects.